Laidlaw Leadership and Research Programme Apply for the Laidlaw Programme

 - Implementing your research findings.
 Put the findings of your first year’s project into action in a real-world setting to create positive change in society.

-This does not need to be set in stone when you apply.
-More information will be given about the Leadership in Action period if you are successful.
+Your choice does not need to be set in stone when you apply, as we’ll provide more information if your application is successful.

 Step four: Create a short video

-Create a short two-minute video stating which Laidlaw value best describes you.
-Provide an example.
+Create a short two-minute video explaining which Laidlaw value best describes you.
+We encourage you to provide examples where possible.

 Step five: Submit your application

-If you’re shortlisted, you’ll be invited for an interview.
-Your application will be judged on:
+If you’re shortlisted, you’ll be invited for an interview and your application will be judged on:

 Application support